-In short, we want to donate 10% of our rewards to science related projects.
-If you have a project suggestion, please let us know.
-Donation proof will be posted here.
+In short, we want to donate at least 10% of our rewards to science related projects.
+If you have interesting causes/fund suggestions for donation, please let us know.

 It turns out, donating is actually not as simple as it sounds.
 Which cause should we donate to?
 In which country?
 Will the money really be used for what it was intented to be used?
 This is probably what donators worry about most.
 So we think it is important that there is a certain amount of trust in the institution we are giving the money to.

 In the past, we already had some experience with the Swiss Federal Institute of Technology Zürich Foundation and were very happy with their transparancy.
 For the time being, our default will be one of their funds until we discover or get other interesting suggestions.
 If there is enough interest by delegators, we will set up a poll for different funds and you will be able to directly influence where the donation money goes to.

 Below we will document how much we donated to which cause.
 It takes roughly 2 epochs (10 days) for us to receive the pool rewards after a block was minted.

 |2021 July 26||278||729 ₳||ETHZ Foundation: CYBATHLON||100 CHF = 90 ₳||[email] [letter]|

 |2021 Oct 28||297||704 ₳||ETHZ Foundation: Quantum Center||156.60 CHF = 87 ₳||[email] [letter]|

 |2021 Nov 17||301||683 ₳||ETHZ Foundation: AI Center||125 CHF = 72 ₳||[email] [letter]|